khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 In a study of height and weight, most individuals follow a general linear trend.
 However, one individual has a weight far in excess of what their height would suggest which can be seen by the scatter plot of height (x-axis) versus weight (y-axis) showing one point clearly detached from the cluster.

 ![Two Quantitative Variables]({{ site.baseurl }}/assets/images/ographs/4.jpg)

+*Interpretation:*
+The detached point indicates a potential data error or an exceptional case (e.g., a misrecorded weight), and its impact on any regression analysis would need careful consideration.

 ```{python}
 import numpy as np